What is Nadia Comaneci's Net Worth?

 Gareth Cattermole / Getty Images

-She then was selected for the 1980 Summer Olympics in Moscow.
+She was then selected for the 1980 Summer Olympics in Moscow.
 She won two gold medals, one in beam and one in floor, becoming the only gymnast to defend an Olympic gold in beam.
 However, the Romanian government was displeased with her coach, Karolyi, who had publicly protested how Comaneci was scored during the games.
 The Romanian government soon made life hard for him and his wife, and the following year, the couple defected to the United States while on a tour there with Comaneci called the "Nadia '81" tour.
-Though her coach had discretely asked if she wished to defect as well, Comaneci had said no and returned to Romania.
-However, life began to change there for her, and she was closely watched by the government, who feared she would flee.
+Though her coach had discreetly asked if she wished to defect as well, Comaneci had said no and returned to Romania.
+However, life began to change there for her, and she was closely watched by the government, which feared she would flee.

 She did not participate in the 1984 Olympics; instead, she served as an observer.
-Over the next years, the government continued keeping an eye on her, not allowing her to leave Romania except for a few closely observed destinations.
+Over the next years, the government continued to keep an eye on her, not allowing her to leave Romania except for a few closely observed destinations.
 On the night of November 27, 1989, a few weeks before the Romanian Revolution, she defected by crossing into Hungary and then Austria before taking a plane to the United States.

-She also has often participated in coverage or commentary of subsequent Olympic games.
+She has also often participated in coverage or commentary of subsequent Olympic games.
 In 2012, she carried the Olympic torch as part of the torch relay for the 2012 Summer Olympics in London.
 She has also been featured in a number of advertisements during the games.
 She has also been highly involved in various charities.

 Personal Life